-The Chief Business Officer and Treasurer is the chief financial officer of the College, is elected by the Board of Trustees, and is responsible to the President and the Board of Trustees.
-The Chief Business Officer and Treasurer has primary responsibility for all funds and securities of the College, keeps accurate accounts of receipts and disbursements, and performs such other duties as the President, the Chairperson of the Board, or the Board may prescribe.
+The Chief Business Officer and Treasurer is the chief financial officer of the College and is elected by the Board of Trustees and is responsible to the President and the Board of Trustees.
+The Chief Business Officer and Treasurer has primary responsibility for all funds and securities of the College, keeps accurate accounts of receipts and disbursements, and performs such other duties as the President, the Chairperson of the Board or the Board may prescribe.

-The Chief Business Officer and Treasurer is responsible, within Board policy, for management of assets and debt and financial long-range planning and presents for Board consideration a budget that has been approved by the Budget and Finance Committee of the Board.
+The Chief Business Officer and Treasurer is responsible, within Board policy, for management of assets and debt and financial long-range planning and presents for Board consideration a budget that has been approved by the Finance and Investment Committee of the Board.

 The Chief Business Officer and Treasurer presents to the Board an annual financial statement audited by an independent certified public accountant and oversees all benefit programs required by the Employee Retirement Income Security Act (ERISA) and other applicable legislation.
-This officer is also responsible for purchasing computing and communication services, educational technologies, computer networking, and user-support functions for the College.
+This officer is also responsible for purchasing, computing and communication services, educational technologies, computer networking and user support functions for the College.

-The Vice President for Human Resources, Chief Budget and Accounting Officer, Purchasing Director, Capital Projects Manager, and Director of Plant Operations report to the Chief Business Officer, who is responsible for the College's business affairs, investments, risk management, financial aid, building and grounds, printing, and payroll.
-The Chief Business Officer also is responsible for the Budget Advisory Committee, and following consultation with this college committee, works with the President, to develop budget.
-In addition, the Chief Business Officer and Treasurer is responsible for the facilities and grounds and oversight of capital projects.
+The Vice President for Human Resources, the Assistant Treasurer, Purchasing Director, Controller, Director of Information Technology, and Director of Plant Operations report to the

+Chief Business Officer who is responsible for the College's business affairs, investments, risk management, financial aid, buildings and grounds, printing and payroll.
+The Chief Business Officer also is responsible for developing, in consultation with the President, a financial aid strategy and budget.
+In addition, the Chief Business Officer is responsible for the facilities and grounds and oversight of capital projects.

-The Chief Business Officer and Treasurer serves as staff liaison to the Budget and Finance Committee; the Buildings, Infrastructure, and Grounds Committee; and the Audit and Compliance Committee of the Board of Trustees.
+The Chief Business Officer and Treasurer serves as staff liaison to the Finance and Investment Committee and the Buildings and Grounds Committee of the Board of Trustees.